-Chances are that good trades will slip away while waiting for a retracement which eventually fails to take place.
-This could result in emotional oriented decisions and will not only annoy beginners in the cfd trading industry, but they will also affect experienced traders.
+Chances are that good trades will slip away while waiting for a retracement that eventually fails to take place.
+This could result in emotionally oriented decisions and will not only annoy beginners in the CFD trading industry, but they will also affect experienced traders.

 The forex trading market can be tricky, especially for beginners.
 While trading strategies work, beginners hardly are patient enough and will want instant results.
 If you are a beginner, understanding that strategies take time to produce results will make you more optimistic.
 Before using strategies such as retracement you want to understand their pros and cons and how they will affect your trade.